-New York State tax returns for individuals - Every fiduciary in charge of an individual's entire income (for example, a guardian or committee for an incompetent person) must file a return (1) for a resident individual, on the appropriate individual resident form (Form IT-100 cannot be filed), if a federal income tax return is required to be filed for the taxable year or if the individual has federal adjusted gross income for the taxable year, increased by the modifications under section 612(b), in excess of \$4,000 or (2) for a nonresident individual on Form IT-203, Nonresident and Part-Year Resident Income Tax Return, if the individual has income from New York sources and the sum of the nonresident individual's federal adjusted gross income and New York addition modifications is more than his or her New York standard deduction.
+New York State tax returns for individuals Every fiduciary in charge of an individual's entire income (for example, a guardian or committee for an incompetent person) must file a return (1) for a resident individual, on the appropriate individual resident form (Form IT-100 cannot be filed), if a federal income tax return is required to be filed for the taxable year or if the individual has federal adjusted gross income for the taxable year, increased by the modifications under section 612(b), in excess of \$4,000 or in excess of his or her New York standard deduction, if lower, (2) for a nonresident individual on Form IT-203, Nonresident and Part-Year Resident Income Tax Return, if the individual has income from New York sources and the nonresident individual's New York adjusted gross income (Federal Amount column) is more than his or her New York standard deduction.
 In these cases, the fiduciary must pay the tax due.
 Returns are also required if, for minimum income tax purposes, a resident individual has tax preference items in excess of the specific deduction or if a nonresident individual has tax preference items derived from or connected with New York State sources in excess of the specific deduction, or is subject to a separate tax on the ordinary income portion of a lump-sum distribution.